City Clerk's Office

 Stephanie Mendoza (she/ella)

 In accordance with state statutes and the municipal code, the City Clerk safeguards and oversees a range of critical documents, including minutes and legal documents.
 The City Clerk serves as the deputy registrar and local election official, overseeing various election-related activities, including voter registration, election information, and petitions.
-The Clerk's Office provides access to information through Freedom of Information Act (FOIA) requests and Vital records.
+The Office of the City Clerk provides access to information through Freedom of Information Act (FOIA) requests and Vital records.
 The office also handles Temporary Accessible Parking Placards, manages City Council referrals, digitizes and maintains records, and issues meeting notices, schedules, and voting orders.

 The City Clerk facilitates compliance with the Open Meetings Act (OMA) and financial disclosure requirements, and serves as the manager for all Boards, Commissions, and Committees (BCC) regarding applications, appointments, terms, resignations, and retirements.
 Collaborating with the Mayor, Council Members, and staff, the Clerk's Office provides support for specific projects and represents the City at pertinent meetings upon request.